progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 	=> GET objects/cf/da3bf379e4f8dba8717dee55aab78aef7f4daf
 	(404 - Not Found)

 Oops — it looks like that tree object isn’t in loose format on the server, so you get a 404 response back.
-There are a couple of reasons for this—the object could be in an alternate repository, or it could be in a packfile in this repository.
+There are a couple of reasons for this — the object could be in an alternate repository, or it could be in a packfile in this repository.
 Git checks for any listed alternates first:

 	=> GET objects/info/http-alternates
 	(empty file)

-If this comes back with a list of alternate URLs, Git checks for loose files and packfiles there—this is a nice mechanism for projects that are forks of one another to share objects on disk.
+If this comes back with a list of alternate URLs, Git checks for loose files and packfiles there — this is a nice mechanism for projects that are forks of one another to share objects on disk.
 However, because no alternates are listed in this case, your object must be in a packfile.
 To see what packfiles are available on this server, you need to get the `objects/info/packs` file, which contains a listing of them (also generated by `update-server-info`):

 	=> GET objects/info/packs
 	P pack-816a9b2334da9953e530f27bcac22082a9f5b835.pack